-Director since February 2024
+Director since February 2024 Committee(s): Audit committee

-Committee(s): None

 Ms. Yang has served in executive roles at multiple Fortune 500 companies.
 Most recently, she was Vice President, Cloud AI and Industry Solutions at Google Cloud from 2021 to 2023.
 Prior to that she worked as Vice President and General Manager, Compute and Machine Learning Infrastructure at Google Cloud from 2019 to 2021.
-Ms. Yang held senior leadership roles at VMware from 2009 to 2019, and was at Oracle before that.
-Ms. Yang also serves on the Board of Directors at SRS Distribution, one of the largest and fastest growing building products distributors in the United States, and Cradles to Crayons, a nonprofit for children in need.
+Ms. Yang held senior leadership roles at VMware from 2009 to 2019 and was at Oracle before that.
+Ms. Yang currently serves on the Board of Directors of NetApp, Inc. and MSCI Inc. since September 2024 and December 2024, respectively.
+She also serves on the board of directors of Cradles to Crayons, a nonprofit for children in need.
 Ms. Yang earned a M.S. in Management from Stanford University Graduate School of Business, a M.S. in Chemical Engineering from the University of California, Berkeley, and a B.S. in Chemical Engineering from Caltech.
 We believe Ms. Yang is qualified to serve on our board of directors given her global experience; software and technology industry and product experience; cloud computing experience; and management experience.